Hyperbolic contact symplectic lifts: Contact hyperbolicity

 \subsection{Contact structures and contact forms}

 Let $M$ be a complex manifold of complex dimension $2N+1$, with $N\geq 1$. \begin{definition} A \emph{contact form} on $M$ is a holomorphic $1$-form $\xi$ so that $\xi\wedge(d\xi)^N\ne 0$.
 A \emph{local contact form} is a contact form on an open subset of $M$.
-A \emph{contact structure} $V$ is a rank $2N$ holomorphic subbundle of $TM$ such that $V$ is locally the kernel of a local contact form.
-A \emph{contact manifold} $(M,V)$ is a complex manifold $M$ with a contact structure $V$. \end{definition}
+A \emph{contact structure} $V$ is a holomorphic subbundle of $TM$, of rank $2N$, such that, locally, $V$ is the kernel of a local contact form.
+A \emph{contact manifold} $(M,V)$ is a complex manifold $M$ equipped with a contact structure $V$. \end{definition}